DrAliceLefebvre/Weser_Bedform_Analysis_Codes/README.txt

 tidal_bedform_properties.m = calculates the properties of BEP bedforms

-An example of how to run the processing is given in example_processing.m
+An example of how to run the processing is given in example_processing.m Many thanks to to Wasserstraßen- und Schifffahrtsamt Weser-Jade-Nordsee, Standort Bremerhaven for allowing us to share the data

 The main input is with a 3D bathymetry (xr,yr,zr) from a (constrained) tidal environment.
 It is assumed that